jdeluyck/kcoreorg-website/_posts/2006/2006-08-23-running-linux-on-an-acer-travelmate-800-series-laptop.md

 ## Speedstep

-You need this if you don&#8217;t want your CPU to eat your batteries empty.
-It&#8217;s included in the kernel config.
+You need this if you don't want your CPU to eat your batteries empty.
+It's included in the kernel config.

 It works perfectly after loading the `speedstep-centrino` and any of the `cpufreq-` modules.